litstack/docs/crud/table.md

 ## Toggle

-To edit the boolean state of a moel directly in a table, a **switch** can be displayed in a column using `toggle`.
+To edit the boolean state of a model directly in a table, a **switch** can be displayed in a column using `toggle`.
 The name of the corresponding attribute must be specified as the first parameter.
 In addition, the `routePrefix` for the update route must be specified, if the table is built in a CRUD or form config,